 The Avinza brand name has been discontinued in the U.S. If generic versions of this product have been approved by the FDA, there may be generic equivalents available.

 Avinza is used to treat moderate to severe pain.

-Extended-release Avinza capsules are used when around-the-clock pain relief is needed.
-This form of morphine is not for use on an as-needed basis for pain.
+Avinza extended-release capsules are for around-the-clock treatment of pain.
+They are not for use on an as-needed basis for pain.

 You should not take Avinza if you have severe asthma or breathing problems, a blockage in your stomach or intestines, or a bowel obstruction called paralytic ileus.